mdemuth/hyper-item/README.md

 #### 2.1.3.
 Sort

 Each sort component leads to an `&sort` query part in the URL.
-Each of those has a list of comma seperated values with exactly two parts: *name*,*order*.
+Each of those has a list of comma separated values with exactly two parts: *name*,*order*.

 ```
 GET /auth/users/?filter=last-login,lt,2017-01-09T12:00:00Z&sort=name,ASC HTTP/1.1